rbeavs/Email_Spammer/README.md

   Then create an app password and when the program asks for the password use the app password.

 ## Run
-As far as the program works it's got a nice UI, fairly dummy proof, just follow the steps on screen.
+As far as the program works it's got a nice API, fairly dummy proof, just follow the steps on screen.
 I would recommend using a gmail account at first if you're unfamiliar with how emailers work.